lee-joanne/yakker-frontend/README.md

 ![Screenshot of Navigation Bar Mobile Screens](documentation/navbar-responsive.png)

 The navigation bar is created with React Bootstrap.
 Conditional rendering is used to see whether the user is logged-in or not.
 Depending on the logged in status, different links will appear.
 When the user is logged out, the user will see the option to log in, signup, and to read the 'About' of the website.
 When the user logs in, the user is able to see their username at the top of the screen (when clicking on it, user will be directed to their detailed page where they can edit their details), the option to go to 'Feed' (see all posts by their followed users), create a post, go to 'Reyakked' (see posts they have liked), and log out.
 The navigation bar is fixed at the top so it will always remain readily available when users scroll down the website.
 The pages are wired using React Router Dom so the navigation process is extremely quick.
 The active link will be black in contrast to the other links so the user knows exactly which page they are on.
 The navigation bar is fully responsive as it collapses into a hamburger icon on smaller screens.
 Users can easily log out of the website by clicking the 'Log Out' link that appears when users are signed in.
+The navbar was broken down into different components as each link is it's own React file.

 User stories covered: